What is AER, and how does it work?

 Regardless of how frequently interest is compounded, the AER always illustrates what you could earn within a year if interest is compounded annually.

-Calculating the AER will allow you to work out exactly what’s happening with your savings.
-To calculate AER, divide the gross interest rate by the number of times per year that interest is paid on your account, and add one.
+Calculating the annual equivalent rate will allow you to work out exactly what’s happening with your savings.
+To calculate AER interest, divide the gross interest rate by the number of times per year that interest is paid on your account, and add one.

 How do I work out how much I'll earn from a savings account?